zbalkan/zbalkan.github.io/_posts/2025-09-09-wazuh-rules.md

 So, there are two relationships a rule can have: sibling and child.
 Sibling rules point to the rules having the same parent, including the *no-parent* condition.
 Therefore, it is the `next` pointer in a linked list.
 The child relationship is more obvious: if the rule engine matches a rule, it will check the child rules afterwards.

 To place Wazuh's approach in context, it helps to compare rule structures more broadly.
 A tree enforces a single parent per node and forbids cycles, which limits flexibility.
 A directed acyclic graph (DAG) allows multiple parents but still prevents cycles.
 Wazuh's rule structure, however, is more general.
-It supports multiple parents and allows cycles if the rules are not carefully designed.
-For instance, a rule referring to itself, causing a cycle in the graph, can cause **out-of-memory** [issues](https://github.com/wazuh/wazuh/issues/10730).
+It supports multiple parents and allows cycles if the rules are not carefully designed.[^1]

 {% include gallery id="galleryTheory" caption="Comparison of a generic directed graph, a DAG, and a tree.
 Wazuh's rule structure most closely resembles the first, because multiple parents and cycles are possible." %}